-Graduate artists Sarah Danaher, Michael Roberts, Danielle Rooker will be in residence at The Art House throughout February.
+Graduate artists Ronnie Danaher, Michael Roberts, Danielle Rooker will be in residence at The Art House throughout February.

 Graduate Residency Showcase: Thursday 27 February, 17:00 – 20:00

 Join us to see work created by the artists during their time in Wakefield.

 About the artists

 Ronnie Danaher uses video and sculpture to explore intersections between the internet, technology, and religion.
 Danaher’s current work looks at Wakefield Cathedral to consider how the church has adapted to the digital revolution.

 Michael Roberts’ practice involves developing woodblock carvings that become more sculptural as time goes on.
 His collaborative practice further involves building social spaces such as skateparks and other areas on dilapidated land.
 Roberts hopes to use this opportunity to combine these two strands of his practice.

 Danielle Rooker specialises in filmmaking and performance.
 She has recently been exploring ideas about trauma, storytelling, infertility, femininity and witchcraft, and investigating how these themes interlink with one another.
 She hopes to make more film work on this theme whilst in residence.